Best MoviesJoy Alternatives for Free Streaming in 2026

 #3.
 The Roku Channel

 You don’t need a Roku device.
-The service runs in any web browser at therokuchannel.roku.com and has apps for iOS and Android, carrying a rotating catalog of movies and shows plus 350+ live linear channels with content from studios like Lionsgate and A24 that we found during our March 2026 testing.
+The service runs in any web browser at therokuchannel.roku.com and has apps for iOS and Android.
+The catalog rotates monthly with movies and shows from studios like Lionsgate and A24, plus 350+ live linear channels we counted in our March 2026 testing.

 #4.
 Crackle

 Crackle has been around since 2004 with a smaller but higher-quality library than Tubi (around 2,000 titles).
 You’ll find studio films from Sony Pictures, which still supplies a chunk of the catalog.
-No account required, and ad breaks run only 15-20 seconds.
+No account required, and ad breaks run 15-20 seconds, shorter than what most competitors push out.

 #5.
 Kanopy

 Kanopy is the odd one out.
 You access it through your local library card or university login, which means zero ads.
-The catalog focuses on independent films, documentaries, and classics from The Criterion Collection.
-Based on Kanopy’s library page, the platform carries over 30,000 titles.
+According to Kanopy’s library catalog, the platform’s selection focuses on independent films, documentaries, and classics from The Criterion Collection.

-Not for mainstream blockbusters, but documentary fans and art-house cinema lovers won’t find a better free resource.
+Not for mainstream blockbusters, but documentary fans and art-house cinema fans won’t find a better free resource.

 #6.
 Plex

-Plex started as a media server app, but its free streaming section now carries over 50,000 on-demand titles and 1,100+ live TV channels.
-Free account required, no subscription fee.
-The movie selection mixes B-movies with surprisingly good catalog titles from MGM, Warner Bros, and Lionsgate.
+Plex started as a media server app, but its free streaming section now has thousands of on-demand titles and 1,100+ live TV channels.
+A free account is required, with no subscription fee.
+The movie selection mixes B-movies with solid catalog titles from MGM, Warner Bros, and Lionsgate.

 #7.
 Freevee (Amazon)

 Amazon Freevee (formerly IMDb TV) offers free, ad-supported streaming through Amazon’s ecosystem.
-The catalog includes Amazon Originals that moved from Prime Video plus licensed studio content.
-Content rotates monthly with a moderate ad load, and you need a free Amazon account to watch.
+The catalog has Amazon Originals that moved over from Prime Video plus licensed studio content.
+Content rotates monthly, ad load is moderate, and you need a free Amazon account to watch.

 #8.
 Vudu (Fandango at Home)